 First, create the new channel without the image, then afterwards edit it and add the emoji to the name.

 Why not add the emoji icon right away?
 When a new channel is created in Microsoft Teams, several things happen in the background.
 For example, a folder connected to the channel is created in SharePoint, as well as a link to that folder.
 And this folder in turn may be connected to Windows Explorer, if it is synced in OneDrive.
 So there are several instances where we want to have a nice basic text-character name without anything special – at least during the creation process.
 After everything is created, we can edit the name afterwards, which will not change the connected folder name or link.

 So now that you have created your Teams channel, select “Edit the channel”.

 You just need to choose an emoji and add it to your channel name.
 For this, you might want to remember this keyboard shortcut: press and hold the Windows key and press the period key.

 “Windows” + “ . ”

 And that’s it!
-Choose your emoji, click on Save and voilá, you have your individualized channel name.
+Click on Save and voilá, you have your individualized channel name.

-The next question is, of course, can we add customized images or icons for example in our company colors?
-Not yet, unfortunately.
+The next question is, of course, can we add customized images as emojis for Microsoft Teams or icons for example in our company colors?
+Not yet, unfortunately, at the moment there is no way to use Microsoft Teams custom emoji.
 But who knows…

 CEO at Solutions2Share – Christian Groß is a Teams Expert from the very beginning.
 During the last 4 years, he and his team developed 6 teams apps with over 20,000 installations worldwide, built up his own service company and also founded the largest German-speaking teams conference.